Sales Process

 An effective sales process is not one-size-fits-all.
 Depending on the business objectives and intended outcomes of the sales process, it will need to be constantly tested and measured to stay relevant and achieve the desired results.
 Businesses need to regularly touch base with sales reps to identify areas of improvement and gain feedback.
 If and when new systems, technology, or processes are put in place, they must be regularly tested to ensure they’re churning out the desired outcomes.

-The Digital Transformation of The Sales Process
+Digital Transformation of the Sales Process

 People Also Ask